bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/yoloface5.PNG?raw=true)

 Including the label "person" and the accuracy.
-As I mention in the "future work" chapter a great exercise and a natural step forward would be to integrate this detection algorithm with the face recognition integrated.
+As I mention in the [11.
+Future_work](#future_work) chapter a great exercise and a natural step forward would be to integrate this detection algorithm with the face recognition integrated.